MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsection{Mutation operators proposed for other programming languages but Dafny}

-Given the tools listed in \Cref{sec:classical-mutation-tools}, we identified the set of mutation operators supported by each.
-This involved reading the papers (when available), documentation, and, specifically for Mutmut~\cite{mutmut}, studying its source code due to a lack of documentation.
+We identified the set of mutation operators supported by the tools listed in \Cref{sec:classical-mutation-tools}.
+This involved reading the papers (when available), documentation, and, for Mutmut~\cite{mutmut}, studying its source code due to a lack of documentation.

-We found many similar operators among the different tools and languages, but most use different names for these common operators.
-We attempted to group operators according to our perceived similarity between them. \emph{Operator replacement}, which apply to binary operators: Arithmetic (e.g., $+$, $*$), Relational (e.g., $==$, $<=$), Conditional (e.g., $\&\&$, $||$), Logical (e.g., $\&$, $|$), Shift (e.g., $<<$, $>>>$), Assignment (e.g., $+=$, $>>>=$); \emph{Operator insertion/deletion}, which apply to the unary operators: Arithmetic (e.g., $-$, $++$), Conditional (e.g., $!$), Logical (e.g., \textasciitilde); \emph{Literal value replacement}; \emph{Expression replacement}; \emph{Statement, variable, constant or operator deletion}\,---\,where the latter differs from unary operator deletion in that it applies to all types of operators, both unary and binary, and because it involves the deletion of all occurrences of a specific operator; \emph{\ac{OO} specific}: Inheritance, Polymorphism, and Overloading.
-The operators listed for the arithmetic, relational, conditional, logical, shift, and assignment are the ones that exist specifically in Java.
+We found many similar operators across the different tools and languages, but most use different names.
+We grouped the operators according to our perceived similarity between them: \emph{Operator replacement}, which apply to binary operators: arithmetic (e.g., $+$, $*$), relational (e.g., $==$, $<=$), conditional (e.g., $\&\&$, $||$), logical (e.g., $\&$, $|$), shift (e.g., $<<$, $>>>$), assignment (e.g., $+=$, $>>>=$); \emph{Operator insertion/deletion}, which apply to unary operators: arithmetic (e.g., $-$, $++$), conditional (e.g., $!$), logical (e.g., \textasciitilde); \emph{Literal value replacement}; \emph{Expression replacement}; \emph{Statement, variable, constant, or operator deletion}\,---\,where the latter differs from unary operator deletion in that it applies to all types of operators, unary and binary, and involves the deletion of all occurrences of a specific operator; \emph{\ac{OO} specific}: Inheritance, Polymorphism, and Overloading.
+The operators listed for the arithmetic, relational, conditional, logical, shift, and assignment groups are those specific to Java.